 Any time carryover funds in excess of \$500 are expended, including the disposal of such funds pursuant to § 227(e), the expenditures shall be reported on the Carryover Fund Reporting Form.
 The report shall be filed no later than fifteen (15) days after a calendar quarter in which a report becomes required.
 No report is required in any calendar quarter in which the cumulative expenditure limit has not been exceeded since the person's last report.
 If no quarterly report has been filed within a calendar year pursuant to this section, then a person who retains carryover funds shall file an annual report outlining the status of the carryover fund account as of December 31.
 This annual report shall be due by January 31 of each year.
 The carryover fund reports of a candidate for school district, township, municipal, or county office shall be filed with the county clerk of the county in which the election was held.
-The carryover fund reports of a candidate for school district, of State.
+The carryover fund reports of a candidate for state or district office shall be filed with the Secretary of State.

-41 Ark.
+44 Ark.
 Code Ann. § 7-6-203(h)(3)(D).

-42 Ark.
+45 Ark.
 Code Ann. § 7-6-203(h)(3)(B).